Testing the isotropy of high energy cosmic rays using spherical needlets

 \subsection{Alternatives}

 We have investigated the performance of the test (power against level) for sample sets of small to moderate size ($n=25, 100, 400$) and against different alternatives.
-Those choices of $n$ mimics the progressive publication of events by the Pierre Auger Observatory (27 events above $5.7 \times 10^{19}$ eV in 2008, 69 above $5.5 \times 10^{19}$ in 2010, a few hundreds in the future).
+Those choices of $n$ mimic the progressive publication of events by the Pierre Auger Observatory (27 events above $5.7 \times10^{19}$~eV in 2008, 69 above $5.5 \times 10^{19}$ in 2010, a few hundred in the future).

-Generally speaking, the physical plausibility of those alternatives is weak (alternative \hypalt{c}), if not null (alternatives \hypalt{b} and \hypalt{c}).
+Generally speaking, the physical plausibility of those alternatives is weak [alternative $\hypalt{c}$], if not null [alternatives $\hypalt {b}$ and $\hypalt{c}$].
 Our goal is to focus here on specific departures from isotropy.
-First we consider unimodal non isotropic densities, with a Gaussian shape.
+First we consider unimodal nonisotropic densities, with a Gaussian shape.
 Then we consider mixtures of densities that would only be obtained if the sources of the cosmic rays were known to be uniformly distributed and repeating, and at the same distance from us.
-Third, the Physics-inspired model \hypalt{c} give rise to non-isotropic patterns with richer frequency content compared to the previous ones (and non axisymmetric clusters).
+Third, the Physics-inspired model $\hypalt{c}$ gives rise to nonisotropic patterns with richer frequency content compared to the previous ones (and nonaxisymmetric clusters).
 We now give the precise definitions of the alternatives.

-\paragraph{\hypalt{a}} The first family of alternatives is obtained as a mixture of the uniform density $f_0$ and an over-density at some point of the sphere, with Gaussian-like axisymmetric profile.
+The first family of alternatives is obtained as a mixture of the uniform density $h_0$ and an over-density at some point of the sphere, with Gaussian-like axisymmetric profile.
 Precisely, the density under $\hypalt{a}$ writes